seismo-learn/sitepreview/README.md

 The [workflow](.github/workflows/cleanup.yaml) runs daily to:

 1. Delete the documentation if the corresponding branch was deleted
-2. Generate a index file, listing all current documentations
+2. Generate an index file, which lists all current documentations
-3. Squash all commits into one to avoid increasing repository size
+3. Squash all commits into one commit to avoid increasing repository size